oracle/oracle-database-operator/docs/sharding/provisioning/debugging.md

 kubectl exec -it catalog-0 -n shns /bin/bash
 ```

-Now, you can troubleshooting the corresponding component using the alert log or the trace files etc just like a normal Sharding Database Deployment.
-Please refer to [Oracle Database Sharding Documentation](https://docs.oracle.com/en/database/oracle/oracle-database/19/shard/sharding-troubleshooting.html#GUID-629262E5-7910-4690-A726-A565C59BA73E) for this purpose.
+Now, you can troubleshooting the corresponding component using the alert log or the trace files etc just like a normal Oracle Globally Distributed Database Deployment.
+Please refer to [Oracle Globally Distributed Database Documentation](https://docs.oracle.com/en/database/oracle/oracle-database/19/shard/sharding-troubleshooting.html#GUID-629262E5-7910-4690-A726-A565C59BA73E) for this purpose.

 ## Debugging using Database Events

-* You can enable database events as part of the Sharded Database Deployment
+* You can enable database events as part of the Oracle Globally Distributed Database Deployment
 * This can be enabled using the `envVars`
 * One example of enabling Database Events is [sharding_provisioning_with_db_events.md](./debugging/sharding_provisioning_with_db_events.md)